-Year Ended December 31,
+Year Ended December 3

-2013 20 12
+2013 2012

-(I n millions)
+(1 In millions)

 Revenues:

 Auto parts revenue \$ 1,127 \$ 417

 Interest and investment income 2 1

 Realized gains and losses, net (4) 79

 Total revenues 1,125 497

 Expenses:

 Personnel costs 86 29

 Cost of auto parts revenue, includes \$72 and \$27 of depreciation

 and amortization in the years ended December 31, 2013 and 2012 947 350

 Other operating expenses 46 18

 Depreciation and amortization 4 1

 Interest expense 20 10

-Total expenses 1,103 • 408
+Total expenses 1,103 408

 Earnings from continuing operations before income taxes \$ 22 \$ 89

 The year ended December 31, 2013 is the first full twelve-month period for which operating results for Remy have been consolidated.
 Remy's 2013 revenues decreased due to decreased volume in the original equipment and hybrid divisions, partially offset by an increase in light vehicle aftermarket and favorable foreign currency effects.
 Remy's cost of sales remained flat at 84% of revenue.
 The results of the Remy segment for the year ending December 31, 2013 were negatively affected by \$3 million in debt extinguishment charges, \$4 million of restructuring charges and a \$7 million charge to Personnel costs for a one-time executive separation payment made to Remy's former Chief Executive Officer.
-Prior to consolidation of Remy on August 14, 2012, we previously held a \$179 million investment in Remy, which was included in Investments in unconsolidated affiliates on the Consolidated Balance Sheet.
+Prior to consolidated Balance Sheet.
 As a result of the difference between our basis in these investments and the fair value at the time of consolidation, we recognized a \$78 million realized gain during the year ended December 31, 2012.
 Results for the year ended December 31, 2012, were negatively affected by a one-time mark-to-market fair value adjustment to Remy's finished goods inventory recorded in the third quarter as a result of the purchase accounting related to the Remy acquisition, and \$5 million of restructuring costs incurred during the year.